Ripley's Believe It or Not! (Philippine TV program)

-Ripley's Believe It or Not! is a Philippine television infotainment show broadcast by GMA Network.
-The show is based on the early 2000s American series of the same name.
+Ripley's Believe It or Not! is a Philippine television infotainment show broadcast by GMA Network and Q. The show is based on the early 2000s American series of the same name.
 Hosted by Chris Tiu, it premiered on August 18, 2008.
-The show concluded on September 22, 2010.
+The show concluded on GMA Network on September 22, 2010.
+The show moved to Q on October 3, 2010.